mathesar-foundation/mathesar-wiki/design/specs/record-page.md

 - There are two types of widgets:

-    - **Auto-generated widgets** (which are described above, to be implemented first)
+    - **Table widgets** (which are described above, to be implemented first)

-    - **Manually generated widgets** (which are more complex and will hopefully be implemented later)
+    - **Query widgets** (which are more complex and will hopefully be implemented later)

-        Some example use-cases for manually-generated widgets are:
+        Some example use-cases for query widgets are:

         - Show a patron's currently-checked out books
         - Show all publications of an author, along with the number of items that the library has for that publication.

 - The title is stylized differently for the two types of widgets (perhaps via a lock icon or similar) allowing the user to distinguish them.

-- Above all widgets, an "Add Query" button exists to add a new manually-generated widget.
+- Above all widgets, an "Add Query" (or maybe "Add Widget"?) button exists to add a new query widget.

     The button is a link (can be opened in a new tab) to create a new query within the Data Explorer.
 The link contains URL parameters which specify the id of this table and the id of this record.
 The Data Explorer then allow the user to build a query from scratch, but the choice of base table is limited only to tables which contain FKs to this table.